Nailsea & Backwell railway station: Services

-Services between London Paddington and Weston-super-Mare call at Nailsea and Backwell in the early morning and evening, running non-stop between Bristol Temple Meads and Nailsea and Backwell, also stopping at Yatton, but not always at Worle or Weston Milton.
+Services between London Paddington and Weston-super-Mare call at Nailsea & Backwell in the early morning and evening, running non-stop between Bristol Temple Meads and Nailsea & Backwell, also stopping at Yatton, but not always at Worle or Weston Milton.
 From Monday to Friday there are five morning services and one evening service to London, with seven services from London, all in the evening.
 Saturday sees three services to London, all in the morning, and four services from London, all in the evening.
 There are seven services to and six from London on Sundays, spread throughout the day.
 These intercity services are formed of Class 800s, which are longer than the station, so passengers in the front carriage have to move to a different carriage to get out.
 Passengers are prevented from getting out onto the tracks by a selective door-opening system.
 The typical journey time to London is roughly two hours.

-In 2008, one morning northbound CrossCountry service would make a stop at Nailsea and Backwell to serve as a morning peak service, but this operation has ceased.
+In 2008, one morning northbound CrossCountry service would make a stop at Nailsea & Backwell to serve as a morning peak service, but this operation has ceased.
 CrossCountry services still pass through the station, but do not stop.
 Occasional Great Western Railway intercity services between London and Weston-super-Mare or Taunton and Exeter also pass through non-stop.

 The station has adjacent bus stops, served by the First West of England number X7 bus between Bristol bus station, Nailsea and Clevedon, with an hourly service in each direction.